 In this article, we explore the currently popular term "Anti-Pollution Cosmetics" to rationalize the validity of the statement.
 Protection against harmful substances often is mentioned without specifying the environmental influences or stating what kind of "detoxifying" mechanisms are taking place.
 Perhaps the preparations are not so different from conventional cosmetic products and their claims.

-Stricter laws have led to a drop of environmental pollution in Germany in the past decades.
+Stricter laws have led to a drop in environmental pollution in Germany in the past decades.
 By the same token, the individual sensitivity to harmful environmental influences has been on the increase.
 Besides the products for skin protection, also “detox” cosmetics have become established today.
 An expert on the subject informs on mechanism and point of action.

 Apart from body cleansing, fragrance purposes and decorative care, cosmetic preparations primarily focus on preventive skin protection.
-While cosmetic skin protection has historically focused on the strengthening of the skin barrier with administering fatty substances or, in other words, has been oriented towards a more passive approach, it took quite a while until the aspect of a more active skin protection was added.
+While cosmetic skin protection has historically focused on the strengthening of the skin barrier by administering fatty substances or, in other words, has been oriented towards a more passive approach, it took quite a while until the aspect of more active skin protection was added.

 Active skin protection implies the use of active agents to fight external influences, neutralize them or render them harmless.
 Sun protection preparations with UV filters to reflect high-energy UV radiation or transfer them into heat may serve as an example here.

 Potential sources of environmental stress

 Sunlight only is one factor out of many environmental factors that affect the human organism and the skin.
 Basically, there are three groups: